-- D. Coursework: The following Phase II graduate level course requirements apply to all students who have obtained a Master's in Passing from the School, or enter with an MA from outside the school and have the goal of earning a PhD in Anthropology. - Six credits of Reading and Conference and/or Research, taken in the first two semesters of Phase II, focused broadly on the theory, methods, empirical data, and literature needed to prepare for the research involved in the dissertation.
+D. Coursework: The following Phase II graduate level course requirements apply to all students who have obtained a Master's in Passing from the School, or enter with an MA from outside the school and have the goal of earning a PhD in Anthropology.

+- Six credits of Reading and Conference and/or Research, taken in the first two semesters of Phase II, focused broadly on the theory, methods, empirical data, and literature needed to prepare for the research involved in the dissertation.
 The student's doctoral supervisor directs these courses in conjunction with a committee member, if desired.
-The written doctoral exam (in whatever form) serves as the final outcome of these courses. - One research design, professionalism, and ethics course, taken in Phase II.
-This is usually the Proposal Writing course that is offered every semester.
+The written doctoral exam (in whatever format) serves as the final outcome of these courses. - ASM 579, Proposal Writing, or an equivelant course in research design.